 In return for all of you, you will receive all of me.
 I will show you the meaning of devotion.
 I will dedicate myself to learning how to love you the way you need to be loved.
 It will be my pleasure to take the time to discover the things that bring you pleasure.
 I will love you well because I know with intensity how precious your life is to me and how quickly you could be taken away.

 But even before you even ask me out I need you to understand that our relationship is going to be scrutinized from the beginning.
 I am a widow and no matter how long I wait, there are going to be people who feel like it’s too soon.
 A normal single person only has to worry about the opinions of a handful of people.
 There were nearly 300 people at my husband’s funeral.
-He was so well loved.
+He was so well-loved.
 The majority of those people are going to be protective of his memory and therefore will judge you against him.
-People will talk about you, analyze your life, prospects and Facebook profile and unless you happen to be Tim Tebow, they’ll likely find you wanting.
+People will talk about you, and analyze your life, prospects, and Facebook profile and unless you happen to be Tim Tebow, they’ll likely find you wanting.
 Part of this is my fault for being fairly public with my grieving process.
-But from what I have heard from others in my situation, unfortunately this is pretty standard for young widows.
-It’s not fair to you or to me but we will have to face it none the less, which is why I need your courage so much.
+But from what I have heard from others in my situation, unfortunately, this is pretty standard for young widows.
+It’s not fair to you or to me but we will have to face it nonetheless, which is why I need your courage so much.

 (If anyone reading this actually knows Tim Tebow feel free to give him my number.
 My schedule is pretty open these days.
 I’m only 60% joking here.)